Friday, December 23, 2011

-In 1980, he released his self-titled debut album Robbie Dupree on Elektra records.
-The album did well and generated two hit singles.
+In June of 1980, he released his self-titled debut album Robbie Dupree on Elektra records.
+The album did well (spending twenty-one weeks on the US Billboard Album chart and peaking at number 51) and generated two hit singles.
 It also earned Dupree a Grammy nomination for Best New Artist that year.

 Side one starts with the smash hit “Steal Away”.
-The song spent fifteen weeks on the US Billboard charts and made it all the way to the number 6 spot.
+The song spent twenty-three weeks on the US Billboard Hot 100 and made it all the way to the number 6 spot.
 The lyrics tell of a wrong but irresistible romantic liaison between two lovers.
 This is one of those songs I had on a 45 record back in 1980; this one probably spun on my turntable dozens of times that year.
 It is a solid pop record with a catchy rhythm.